 Full-Time / Part-Time

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily, these include but are not limited to the following.
+Other functions may be assigned, and management retains the right to add or change the duties at any time.
 Reasonable Accommodations may be made to enable qualified individuals with disabilities to perform the essential functions.

 SKILLS & ABILITIES